Trump's Tax Plan and How It Affects You

 - The deductions for tax preparation fees and unreimbursed employee expenses are gone under the TCJA.

-- The state and local tax (SALT) deduction remains in place, but it's been capped at $10,000.
+- The state and local tax (SALT) deduction remain in place, but it's been capped at $10,000.
 They can deduct property taxes, and either state income or sales taxes.

 - The deduction threshold for most charitable contributions got better.
 You can now claim a deduction for up to 60% of your AGI rather than 50%.